ROCm/HIP/docs/understand/programming_model.rst

 make efficient use of HIP and general purpose graphics processing unit (GPGPU) programming in general.

-RDNA & CDNA Architecture Summary
+RDNA & CDNA architecture summary
 ================================

 Most GPU architectures, like RDNA and CDNA, have a hierarchical structure.